thebel117/Philo-Wellness-MVC/README.md

   Project Structure

 PhiloWellness/

-├── Controllers/           Handles HTTP requests and responses ├── Data/                  Database context and entity configurations ├── Models/                View models and entity models ├── Services/              Business logic and data manipulation ├── Views/                 Razor views for the UI
+├── Controllers/           Handles HTTP requests and responses

+├── Data/                  Database context and entity configurations

+├── Models/                View models and entity models

+├── Services/              Business logic and data manipulation

+├── Views/                 Razor views for the UI

-├── wwwroot/               Static files like CSS, JS, and images ├── Program.cs             Application entry point
+├── wwwroot/               Static files like CSS, JS, and images

+├── Program.cs             Application entry point

 └── Startup.cs             Configuration and service registration

   Contributing

-Contributions are welcome-- While Philo is still very young and needing a lot of work, but with enough hopefully she will be something useful for people who need her. :)
+Contributions are welcome-- While Philo is still very young and needing a lot of work, with enough effort hopefully she will be something useful for people who need her. :)